jkevinturado/jkevinturado/README.md

 - 👋 Hi, I’m @jkevinturado
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NextJs, Typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :

 Email me at
-me@kevinturado.com
+jkevinturado@gmail.com

 <!---
 jkevinturado/jkevinturado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.